twg/wikiwash/README.md

 frequently-accessed pages.
 (An example configuration file for Till is included at `example/till.config.example.json`.)

-WikiWash also includes two example cronjobs (`wikiwash-fetch.cron` and `wikiwash-cache.cron`) that can run in the background to speed up WikiWash and to display the most-read Wikipedia articles from the last hour.
+WikiWash also includes two example cronjobs, `wikiwash-fetch.cron` and `wikiwash-cache.cron`, that can run in the background to speed up WikiWash and to display the most-read Wikipedia articles from the last hour.
 Note that these cronjobs call scripts in the `scripts` folder, and do download large amounts of data from Wikimedia's dump server.